 7. Levoit Classic 300S Smart Fan ($119) - Best Smart Features

 App control, voice assistant integration (Alexa, Google Home), humidity sensing, and auto mode that adjusts to room conditions.
 Sleep schedule programming from the app allows automatic speed reduction after sleep onset and shutdown before alarm time.
-For smart home households, the ecosystem integration justifies the premium over the Dreo.
-Sleep mode runs at 26 dB — the quietest of all seven tested.
+For smart home households, the system integration justifies the premium over the Dreo.
+Sleep mode runs at 26 dB - the quietest of all seven tested.

 White Noise Machines vs Fans